Log in with RealMe

 Off-catalogue purchases

 The vehicles catalogue should meet your agency's needs most of the time.
-If you have a specific requirement that is not covered by the options available in the vehicles catalogue, please contact us or one of the contracted suppliers for assistance with sourcing an off-catalogue vehicles.
+If you have a specific requirement not covered by the options in the catalogue, please contact us or speak to a supplier for assistance.

-For more information about contracted suppliers' off-catalogue discounts please email the Motor vehicles team.
+For more information about contracted suppliers' off-catalogue discounts, email the AoG motor vehicles team.

-Non-contracted suppliers may contact you with offers from time to time.
-Please let us know if this happens so that we can better manage the contract and its ongoing development.
+Off-panel dealers may contact you with offers from time to time.
+Let us know if this happens, so we can better manage the contract and its ongoing development.

-• typical reasons for a supplier not being selected are vehicles not meeting required standards (safety, emissions or other), the supplier offering a limited range of vehicles and Total Cost of Ownership (TCO) not being as competitive as the successful suppliers.
+Remember, this contract was created through an open tender process.
+Off-panel dealers had the same opportunity to secure a place as the panel of contracted suppliers, but either decided not to bid or were unsuccessful at the time.
+Typical reasons for a dealer not being selected are vehicles not meeting required standards (safety, emissions, etc.), the dealer offering a limited range of vehicles, and Total Cost of Ownership (TCO) not being as competitive as the successful suppliers.

 Contract resources